-Abstract.
+- 10 Abstract.
 The parameters are usually calibrated to achieve good performance of hydrological models, owing to the highly non-linear problem of hydrology process modelling.
 However, parameter calibration efficiency has a direct relation with parameter range.
 Furthermore, parameter range selection is affected by probability distribution of parameter values, parameter sensitivity and correlation.
 A newly proposed method is employed to determine the optimal combination of multi-parameter ranges for improving the calibration of hydrological models.
-At first, single-parameter probability distributions were analysed based on 100 samples obtained from independent Genetic Algorithms (GA) calibration performed on a Xinganjiang model with a corresponding initial parameter range and, the distribution type (i.e. normal, exponential and uniform distributions) was specified for each parameter of the model.
-Then, the optimal range for each parameter was determined by comparing $E{\rm NS}$ values calculated separately with the initial range, the minimum and maximum ranges of a given cumulative frequency of 50% (i.e. MINR and MAXR) and the extended range.
-Next, parameter correlation and sensibility were evaluated by quantifying two indexes R{CYX} and S_E which can be used to coordinate with the negatively correlated parameters to specify the optimal combination of ranges of all parameters for calibrating models.
-It is shown from the investigation that the probability distribution of calibrated values of any particular parameter in a Xinanjiang model is closely approximated by a normal or exponential distribution.
+At first, the probability distribution was specified for each - 15 parameter of the model based on Genetic Algorithms (GA) calibration.
+Then, several ranges were selected for each parameter according to the corresponding probability distribution and subsequently the optimal range was determined by comparing the model results calibrated with the different selected ranges.
+Next, parameter correlation and sensibility were evaluated by quantifying two indexes $R{CY,X}$ and S_E which can be used to coordinate with the negatively correlated parameters to specify the optimal combination of ranges of all parameters for calibrating models.
+It is shown from the investigation that the - 20 probability distribution of calibrated values of any particular parameter in a Xinanjiang model approaches a normal or exponential distribution.
 The multi-parameter optimal range selection method is superior to the single-parameter one for calibrating hydrological models with multiple parameters.
-The combination of optimal ranges of all parameters is not the optimum inasmuch as some parameters like Im have negative effects on other parameters.
-The application of the proposed methodology gives a rise to an increase of 0.01 in minimum $E{\rm NS}$ compared with that of the pure GA method.
+The combination of optimal ranges of all parameters is not the optimum inasmuch as some parameters have negative effects on other parameters.
+The application of the proposed methodology gives rise to an increase of 0.01 in minimum Nash-Sutcliffe efficiency (E{NS}) compared with that of the pure GA - 25 method.
 The rising of minimum $E{\rm NS}$ with little change of the maximum may shrink the range of the possible solutions, which can effectively reduce uncertainty of the model performance.